DPDK/dpdk/doc/guides/nics/tap.rst

 Example
 -------

-The following is a simple example of using the TUN/TAP PMD with the Pktgen packet generator.
+The following is a simple example of using the TAP PMD with the Pktgen packet generator.
 It requires that the ``socat`` utility is installed on the test system.